Rajawali/Rajawali/docs/basic_scene.md

 The main thing to focus on here is the `SurfaceView`.
 This class extends `GLSurfaceView` and let's you add our `Renderer` to it, making it appear in our activity.
 We are able to set up some variables for our surface, and instantiate our `Renderer` scene and add it to the surface.

-That�s it!
-Let�s run the program and see what we get.
+That's it!
+Let's run the program and see what we get.

 ![](http://i1.wp.com/www.clintonmedbery.com/wp-content/uploads/2015/04/Screenshot_2015-04-06-14-03-561.png)